qnx-ports/build-files/ports/graphene/README.md

 scp -r ~/qnx800/target/qnx/aarch64le/usr/local/libexec/installed-tests/graphene-1.0 $TARGET_USER@$TARGET_IP_ADDRESS:~
 ```
-Test should be avaliable in `~/graphene-1.0` on your target system.
-Execute commands below to run all tests, result will be stored in ./test.result and output to the terminal.
+Tests should be avaliable in `~/graphene-1.0` on your target system.
+Execute commands below to run all tests, result will be stored in ./test.result and output to the terminal as well.
 ```bash
 #ssh to your target system
 ssh $TARGET_USER@$TARGET_IP_ADDRESS